elastic/universal-profiling-documentation/README.md

 #### Installing the host-agent

 The host-agent is the component that is profiling your fleet and needs to be installed and configured on every machine that you want to profile.
 The following instructions guide you to do a basic setup of host-agent on your Linux machine.
 If everything is working, you can deploy the host-agent across your fleet in the last step.

 1. Fetch the APM Cluster ID of your deployment from the Cloud console.
    ![apm cluster ID](./img/apm-cluster-id.png)
 1. Copy again the Cloud ID of your deployment as done in the previous section.
-1. Use `elastic-profiling` to print the host-agent installation and configuration instructions for various package formats.
+1. Use `elastic-profiling` to print the host-agent installation and configuration instructions for various deployment methods.
    You can list all available package formats by running
    ```bash
    ./elastic-profiling help config